 Brushing harder doesn’t make your teeth cleaner.
 In fact, you could be doing more harm.
 Aggressive brushing can erode tooth enamel and wear away gum tissue, leading to receding gums.
 Next time use gentle pressure, holding the toothbrush at a 45-degree angle to your teeth, with the bristles pointing to your gums.
 This is the best way to remove plaque by brushing.

 Keeping Your Toothbrush Too Long

 Toothbrushes can wear down quickly, so it’s recommended you should get a new one every few months.
 Check your toothbrush regularly to make sure the bristles are flexible and not worn out.
 As toothbrush bristles flare, their ability to remove plaque decreases considerably.
-There are even toothbrushes that have colour indicators on them, letting you know when it’s time to replace your brush.
+There are even toothbrushes that have color indicators on them, letting you know when it’s time to replace your brush.

 Using the Wrong Toothbrush

 Make sure you choose a toothbrush that fits your mouth.
 If you’re straining to open wide enough to let the toothbrush in, it’s probably too big.
-The handle should feel comfortable, as if you’re holding a fork when you eat.
+The handle should feel comfortable as if you’re holding a fork when you eat.
 The better your toothbrush fits your mouth and hand, the more likely you’ll use it correctly.

 As for the bristles, they should be soft or extra soft to minimize any damage that may come from brushing too hard.
 Hard bristles increase surface abrasion which causes wear and damage to your teeth when brushing.